What Are The Different Stages Of Mobile App Development?

 In the support stage of app development, clients often ponder over budget allocation for support and maintenance.
-We highly advised that whenever you opt for an iOS or Android app development agency, you need to allocate at least 15 to 20 percent of your budget for support.
+We highly advised that whenever you opt for an iPhone App Development or Android app development agency, you need to allocate at least 15 to 20 percent of your budget for support.
 In this way, once your app is live, you will be able to have a sufficient budget to fix issues and bugs in time and make plans to scale in the years to come.

 - Need Tech Support?
 Chat With Us!

 We hope this article provides a clear understanding of all four stages of the app development process.